-Dionisio Point Provincial Park
+Dionisio Point Provincial Park: Nature and Culture

 The arrival of Spanish explorer Captain Dionisio Alcala Galiano and his ship Sutil in 1792 marked the European discovery of the Gulf Islands.
 The name Dionisio Point first appeared on a British surveying chart around 1859.
 From the early 1900s to the 1960s the area was a summer camping spot for commercial inshore fishing families from Vancouver Island.
 Many of the descendants of these families still use Dionisio Point today, and have assisted with the management of the park.